BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 ## Pre-requisites
 > This tutorial assumes that:
-• You have Blender (3.6 and above) installed and you are at least minimally familiar with its interface
+• You have Blender (3.6 and above) installed and you are at least minimally familiar with its interface and general usage.
 • You have the Blender plugin [BG3/DOS2 Collada Exporter](https://github.com/Norbyte/dos2de_collada_exporter) installed to import and export game meshes to and from Blender.
-• You have [Modder's Multitool](https://wiki.bg3.community/Tutorials/Visual/getting-started-with-3d-modding#tools-modders-multitool) or the [Baldur's Gate 3 Toolkit](https://mod.io/g/baldursgate3/r/installing-the-toolkit#heading-3) installed to look up and extract meshes from the game.
+• You have [Modder's Multitool](https://wiki.bg3.community/Tutorials/Visual/getting-started-with-3d-modding#tools-modders-multitool) or the [Baldur's Gate 3 Toolkit](https://mod.io/g/baldursgate3/r/installing-the-toolkit#heading-3) installed to look up and extract assets from the game.
 • **You have an armor or clothes mesh that is already fitted to your body type and race of choice**.
 {.is-success}